-The curl type chart — from gentle 2A waves to tight 4C coils — helps you understand your hair's natural pattern and what it actually needs.
-No more guessing at the product wall.
+The curl type system runs from gentle 2A waves to tight 4C coils.
+Find your exact type below, learn what your hair actually needs, and stop guessing at the product wall.

 Type 2 hair forms an S-shape that's somewhere between straight and curly.
 It tends to get weighed down easily, loves volume, and does best with lightweight products that enhance — not flatten — your wave pattern.